anubrata/anubrata.github.io/README.md

 ## News

+* I will be spending the summer of 2023 at the Amazon Alexa Responsible AI team and I will continue to work on explainable NLP

-* Paper on Human-Centered NLP for Fact-Checking is published in a special issue of the IPM (Impact Factor: 6.222) journal [[Arxiv]] (https://arxiv.org/abs/2301.03056)
+* Paper on Human-Centered NLP for Fact-Checking is published in a special issue of the IPM (Impact Factor: 6.222) journal [[Arxiv]](https://arxiv.org/abs/2301.03056)

 * Paper on Explaining Black-box NLP models with Case-based reasoning is accepted in [ACL 2022](https://www.2022.aclweb.org/). [[arxiv](https://arxiv.org/abs/2204.05426)] [[code](https://github.com/anubrata/ProtoTEx)]